Enabs/GitHub-Actions/README.md

 # GitHub-Actions
 modify READme file for new commit to test the cicd.yaml file
+Environments option, were also created my repository:
+Development
+Staging
+Production